Perfect Diet - Perfect Nutrition

 Easy Osteoporosis Test You Can Do At Home

-Osteoporosis means "porous bone" and is a serious problem among postmenopausal women and to a lesser degree older men.
-The professional medical associations, nutritionists and health websites have been making the same old diet recommendation to women for years, "drink low-fat milk."
+Osteoporosis means porous bone and is a serious problem among postmenopausal women and to a lesser degree older men.
+The professional medical associations, nutritionists, and health websites have been making the same old diet recommendation to women for years, "Drink low-fat milk."
 Yet the problem keeps increasing.
 Eating protein is rarely mentioned by these professional associations in the discussion of osteoporosis even though bones and teeth are approximately 50% protein.
 Other sources falsely claim animal protein is the cause of osteoporosis.
-These fraudulent studies claimed to be high protein diets but instead used isolated, fractionated amino acids obtained from milk or eggs.
+These fraudulent studies claim to be high-protein diets but instead use isolated, fractionated amino acids obtained from milk or eggs.
 (9) They did not use protein from meat.
-They failed to include all the other vitamins and minerals found in meat which are necessary for the metabolism of calcium.
-A more accurate study proved protein from meat does not cause a calcium loss.(10) The lysine amino acid found in red meat is essential in children for bone formation.
+They fail to include all the other vitamins and minerals found in meat which are necessary for the metabolism of calcium.
+A more accurate study proved that protein from meat does not cause a calcium loss.(10) The lysine amino acid found in red meat is essential in children for bone formation.
 Red meat builds strong bones in kids.

 Hyperinsulinemia causes the excretion of magnesium and calcium in the urine.
 The high-carbohydrate diet recommended by the USDA Food Guide Pyramid leads to hyperinsulinemia.
-The bones are literally flushed out of the body in the urine resulting in the current epidemic of osteoporosis.
+The bones are literally flushed out of the body in the urine, resulting in the current epidemic of osteoporosis.
 Women are more at risk because they avoid meat and fat.
 Women tend to follow official diet recommendations more closely than men.
-This causes women to eat more carbohydrates than men, and therefore, suffer more from osteoporosis, diabetes and cancer.
-Women are the primary dietary leader in the home.
+This causes women to eat more carbohydrates than men and therefore suffer more from osteoporosis, diabetes, and cancer.
+Women are the primary dietary leaders in the home.
 They generally do the supermarket shopping and cooking.
 This trend is destroying the health of the entire family.

 Higher dietary protein intake reduces risk of osteoporotic hip fracture in elderly residents of Utah.